saikojosh/Trawler-Std/README.md

 * It's currently not possible for a stream to handle **only** the stdout or stderr of your app.
 Each stream will receive a combined stream of both.
 * It's currently not possible to wait to restart your crashed app until source files have been changed (like Nodemon), instead Trawler will restart your app immediately when it crashes.
 * If an error occurs in the file stream and `crashOnError` is `true`, you'll only receive the error stack in the notification and not the explanation message.
+* It's currently not possible to specify specific paths to ignore or watch when watching for source changes.